Napa Valley Museum’s History Gallery Goes on Tour!

 on exhibition at the Goodman Library, 1219 First Street in Downtown Napa

-Goodman Library’s Summer Hours:
+Goodman Library’s Hours:

 “Land and People of Napa Valley,” the Museum’s permanent exhibition, “pops up” in downtown Napa for the first time.
 The Museum’s History Gallery is drawn from the 15,000 items in the Museum’s permanent collection of art and artifacts evidencing the Valley’s history, people and geography, and includes both permanent and rotating displays, along with special exhibitions and programs.
 Visitors learn how Napa Valley’s unique geology made this valley’s agricultural and viticulture industries flourish.